DDbrvlski/School/README.md

 # School

-Application to manage school data.
+School project - application to manage school data.
 Created in WPF using C# and MVVM project model.